Next: Process-based JSONRPC connections, Up: JSONRPC communication [Contents][Index]

 To allow its users to initiate JSONRPC contacts (notifications or

-requests) or reply to endpoint requests, the subclass must have an
+requests) or reply to endpoint requests, the new transport

 Likewise, for handling the three types of remote contacts (requests,